mattTeal/cosc-4353-group-19/README.md

 `yarn install`

-To launch a local instance of the app, enter in console
+To launch a local instance of the app, use the keybind

-`npm start`

-or

-`yarn start`
+`ctrl + shift + B

 If all goes accordingly, the application should launch in your default browswer.
 If not, try navigating to localhost:3000 in your browser.